Merimetso-Code/UART-Hacking/README.md

   -v, --verbose         increase diagnostic messages
 $
 ```
-Further information on this tool can be located in the PYSerial module documemtation.  https://pyserial.readthedocs.io/en/latest/examples.html
+Further information on this tool can be located in the PYSerial module documentation.  https://pyserial.readthedocs.io/en/latest/examples.html
 ## tcp_serial_redirect
 This program opens a TCP/IP port.
 When a connection is made to that port (e.g. with telnet) it forwards all data to the serial port and vice versa.
 This program only exports a raw socket connection.
 ```sh